oliviertassinari/material-ui/docs/src/pages/components/date-range-picker/date-range-picker.md

 <p class="description">Date pickers let the user select a range of dates.</p>

-> ⚠️⚠️ The date range picker is unstable, and **not suitable** for usage in production. ⚠️⚠️
+> ⚠️⚠️ The date range picker is unstable, and **not suitable** for use in production. ⚠️⚠️
 > <br /><br />
 > The date range picker will be made available in the coming months for production use as part of a paid extension (commercial license) to the community edition (MIT license) of Material-UI.
 > This paid extension will include advanced components (rich data grid, date range picker, tree view drag & drop, etc.).
 [Early access](https://material-ui.com/store/items/material-ui-x/) starts at an affordable price.